dillerio/sdk-php/docs/Api/StampCardsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**cancelStampReservation**](StampCardsApi.md#cancelstampreservation) | **POST** /api/v2.0/stores/{storeId}/members/{memberId}/stamp-cards/{stampId}/cancel-reservation | The endpoint /cancel-reservation should be called when a transaction is completed or cancelled to  release the stamp reservation and avoid making it unavailable for other transactions.
+[**cancelStampReservation**](StampCardsApi.md#cancelstampreservation) | **POST** /api/v2.0/stores/{storeId}/members/{memberId}/stamp-cards/{stampId}/cancel-reservation | The endpoint /cancel-reservation should be called when a transaction is completed or cancelled to  release all the stamps reserved for that stampId and avoid making it unavailable for other transactions.
 [**getMemberStampCards**](StampCardsApi.md#getmemberstampcards) | **GET** /api/v2.0/stores/{storeId}/members/{memberId}/stamp-cards | Get member active stamp cards
 [**getStoreStamps**](StampCardsApi.md#getstorestamps) | **GET** /api/v2.0/stores/{storeId}/stamp-cards | Retrieves store stamp cards.
 By default it only retrieves active stamp cards.
 [**reserveStamp**](StampCardsApi.md#reservestamp) | **POST** /api/v2.0/stores/{storeId}/members/{memberId}/stamp-cards/{stampId}/reserve | This endpoint enables users to reserve a stamp for their pending orders,  thereby ensuring that the stamp cannot be used for any other transactions.